I was waiting for the snow to clear, de-icing to commence, and basically to get to Florida when I picked up United's in-flight magazine Hemispheres.

 I came to find out the reporter wanted me to talk about the secrets servers use to get you to tip them.
 "Not interested," I said and hung up.

-How about the CNBC special on Supermarkets Inc purporting to show you how grocery stores "trick" you with canned soup, aisles divided in two and more?
+How about a CNBC special purporting to show you how grocery stores "trick" you with canned soup, aisles divided in two and more?

 Is it really trickery?